 - 1. The undersigned Project Developer submits this Generator Interconnection Application and appropriate filing fee to interconnect a new Project to the Utility Electric System or to increase the capacity of an existing Project interconnected to the Utility Electric System. - 2.
-A Project Developer requesting interconnection or an increase in the capacity of an existing Project to the Utility Electric System must provide the following information: - a.
-Completed Interconnection Application Data sheet appropriate for the capacity rating and type of generating unit(s), as found in the Utility's Generator Interconnection Requirements (Interconnection Application Data sheet, found in Appendix B or C, must be attached to this Interconnection Application). - b.
-Description of the equipment configuration and proposed interconnection one-line diagram (one-line diagram must be attached to this Interconnection Application). - c.
-Project Developer (Single Point of Contact):
+A Project Developer requesting interconnection or an increase in the capacity of an existing Project to the Utility Electric System must provide the following information: - Completed Interconnection Application Data sheet appropriate for the capacity rating and a. type of generating unit(s), as found in the Utility's Generator Interconnection

+Requirements (Interconnection Application Data sheet, found in Appendix B or C, must be attached to this Interconnection Application).

+b.
+Description of the equipment configuration and proposed interconnection one-line diagram (one-line diagram must be attached to this Interconnection Application).

+C. Project Developer (Single Point of Contact):

 Name:

 Address:

 Phone Number:

 Fax Number:

 Project Site Address:

-3. This Generator Interconnection Application shall be directed to the Utility representative as indicated below:
+3. Generator Interconnection Application shall be directed to the Utility representative as ated below:

 Great Lakes Energy 1323 Boyne Avenue P.O.
 Box 70 Boyne City, MI 49712 Attn: System Engineer

-4. I, the undersigned and authorized representative of the Project, submit this Generator Interconnection Application and required technical data for the Utility's review.
-I understand that upon acceptance, the Utility shall subsequently provide an Interconnection Study Agreement.
-The Interconnection Study Agreement will include the Scope of the Interconnection Study.
-I also understand that I shall be required to furnish certain required technical data as requested by the Utility in support of this study and reimburse the Utility for its study expenses.
+4. Interd upon Interd unde undersigned and authorized representative of the Project, submit this Generator connection Application and required technical data for the Utility's review.
+I understand that acceptance, the Utility shall subsequently provide an Interconnection Study Agreement.
+The connection Study Agreement will include the Scope of the Interconnection Study.
+I also restand that I shall be required to furnish certain required technical data as requested by the required to furnish certain required technical data as requested by the results in support of this study and reimburse the Utility for its study expenses.

-Authorized Signature:
+Autho prized Signature:

-Printed Name:
+Printe ed Name:

 Title:

-Company Name:
+Com pany Name:

-Date:
+Date :